voxel51/fiftyone/docs/source/user_guide/draw_labels.rst

 ---------------------------

-You can customize the look-and-feel of the labels rendered by FiftyOne by providing a custom |DrawConfig| to the relevant drawing method, such as :meth:`SampleCollection.draw_labels() <fiftyone.core.collections.SampleCollection.draw_labels>` or the underlying methods in the :mod:`fiftyone.utils.annotations` module.
+You can customize the look-and-feel of the labels rendered by FiftyOne by providing a custom :class:`DrawConfig <fiftyone.utils.annotations.DrawConfig>` to the relevant drawing method, such as :meth:`SampleCollection.draw_labels() <fiftyone.core.collections.SampleCollection.draw_labels>` or the underlying methods in the :mod:`fiftyone.utils.annotations` module.

-Consult the |DrawConfig| API docs for a complete description of the available parameters.
+Consult the :class:`DrawConfig <fiftyone.utils.annotations.DrawConfig>` docs
+for a complete description of the available parameters.

 For example, the snippet below increases the font size and line thickness of the labels in the example above and includes the confidence of the predictions: